Arizona Republican Party: U.S. Senate

-Both of Arizona's U.S. Senate seats have been held the Democratic caucus since 2020.
-Martha McSally was the last Republican to represent Arizona in the U.S. Senate.
-Appointed in 2019 by Governor Doug Ducey after the resignation of Jon Kyl who was appointed to the seat after the death of John McCain in 2018, McSally lost the 2020 special election to determine who would serve the remainder of the term expiring in 2022.
-McSally lost the special election to Democratic challenger Mark Kelly, who ran for a full term in 2022, defeating Blake Masters.
-John McCain was the last Republican elected to represent Arizona in the U.S. Senate in 2016, while Jeff Flake was the last Republican to represent Arizona for a full term in the U.S. Senate from 2013 to 2013.
+Both of Arizona's U.S. Senate seats have been held by the Democratic caucus since 2020.
+Martha McSally is the last Republican to represent Arizona in the U.S. Senate.
+Appointed in 2019 by Governor Doug Ducey after the resignation of Jon Kyl who was appointed to the seat after the death of John McCain in 2018, McSally lost the 2020 special election to determine who would serve the remainder of the term expiring in 2023.
+McSally lost the special election to Democratic challenger Mark Kelly, who won a full term in 2022, defeating Blake Masters.
+John McCain is the last Republican elected to represent Arizona in the U.S. Senate in 2016, while Jeff Flake is the last Republican to represent Arizona for a full term in the U.S. Senate from 2013 to 2019.

 U.S. House of Representatives

 Out of the nine seats Arizona is apportioned in the U.S. House of Representatives, six are held by Republicans: